Experiences & Case Studies - Safe and Sound Protocol

 Karin started first.
 This is common in families: a regulated parent is the best co-regulatory presence for a child.
 After only her first minute of listening, Karin described a noticeable change in the family atmosphere.

-“It is probably no coincidence that family life and the whole dynamic between the four of us changed a lot after my first minute.
-I would even dare to say that in the past 10 years it has been so peaceful, loving and harmonious for more than one day.”
+“It’s probably no coincidence that family life and the whole dynamic between the four of us has changed significantly since my first minute.
+I’d even go so far as to say that over the past 10 years, there have been more than a few days when things have been this peaceful, loving, and harmonious.”

 — Karin, SoundTherapy client (anonymous)